bparanj/crystal/electronics/book/work.md

 - **Distance** is the distance over which the force acts,
 - **θ** is the angle between the force and the direction of movement.

 Work, measured in joules, represents energy transfer.
 Thus, when a force acts over a distance, energy is transferred, but this relationship only exists when there’s displacement.

 In other words, **force can cause energy transfer**, but force alone doesn’t directly equal energy without movement (work).

 You're right; the formula doesn’t explicitly mention "energy," but in physics, **work** (measured in joules) directly represents **energy transfer**.
 When work is done, energy is either gained or lost by an object.
-Here’s the key idea:

 - **Work = Energy Transfer**: When a force moves an object, the work done on that object is equivalent to the energy transferred to it.
 So if a force does work on an object over a distance, the amount of work done is also the amount of energy that changes in the system.